Last updated: January 2026 · 8 min read

 Required Documents for San Jose ADU / Accessory Dwelling Unit

-San Jose PBCE requires comprehensive documentation for ADU permit applications.
-Mandatory submittal materials include detailed architectural plans, site surveys, utility connection diagrams, and proof of property ownership.
-Scaled drawings must demonstrate compliance with local zoning regulations, including setbacks, height restrictions, and total floor area calculations.
-Digital submissions through SJ Permits are preferred and can accelerate the review process.
+San Jose PBCE requires a comprehensive document package for ADU permit applications.
+Homeowners must submit detailed site plans, architectural drawings, structural calculations, and proof of property ownership.
+Professional drawings must demonstrate compliance with local building codes, zoning regulations, and setback requirements.
+Digital submissions through the SJ Permits online portal are preferred and can expedite the review process.

 Step-by-Step Application Process

-Navigating San Jose's ADU permit process requires careful preparation and thorough documentation.
+Navigating San Jose's ADU permit process requires careful preparation and attention to detail.

 Initial Consultation

-Schedule a pre-application meeting with San Jose PBCE to review project feasibility and requirements.
+Schedule a pre-application meeting with PBCE to review project scope and requirements.

 Document Preparation